telerik/ajax-docs/controls/treeview/appearance-and-styling/css-skin-file-selectors.md

 |rtDropAbove_Telerik, rtDropBelow_Telerik|Applied to line appearing when dropping between Nodes.|
 |rtDragClue|Applied to the container of the Dragging Clue (the element holding dragged nodes).|

->note There are several styles that end in "_rtl" that are used to style specific portions of the control when right-to-left support is turned on.
+>tip There are several styles that end in "_rtl" that are used to style specific portions of the control when right-to-left support is turned on.
 These "_rtl" styles are variants of their left-to-right default counterparts and are appended only to the main CSS selectors: for example, ".RadTreeView_Telerik .rtLines .rtFirst".
 >